-If you’re a bit familiar with the ways of SEO, you’ll be aware that duplicate content is a problem that can happen to anyone and could seriously harm your rankings.
-But in some cases, it’s difficult to know where you stand.
-For example: if you translate your existing content into a different language, it isn’t considered duplicate content.
-But when you have a website in English, one for the UK and one for the US, this can cause issues, if you don’t tell Google what’s going on.
-So how do you deal with that?
-How do you avoid duplicate content for your multi-regional site?
+If you’re a bit familiar with the ways of SEO, you’ll know that duplicate content is a problem that can happen to anyone and that it can seriously harm your rankings.
+But how do you deal with duplicate content caused by multilingual or multiregional content?
+How do you avoid duplicate content when you have the same or similar content for multiple regions?
 We’ll get into that in this Ask Yoast!

 Jay Zijp-Koolmees emailed us this question:

 I’m creating a site for the Netherlands and Belgium.
 If I create the same site on .nl and .be, do I get a duplicate content problem?
 And would geotargeting in Google Webmaster tools help?